 A third area of publication has been the reception and publication history in the Renaissance of works of classical geography, in particular the Polyhistor of Caius Julius Solinus – most recent of his several articles on the topic was “How Heinrich Bullinger read his Solinus.
 Reading ancient geography in 16th-century Switzerland” in K. Brodersen, ed.
 Solinus: New Studies (Verlag Antike, 2014).
 He has also recently written an article, “Reading Dante in the Sixteenth Century: The Bentley Aldine Divine Comedy and its Marginalia”, on a book housed at KSU's own Bentley Rare Book Library, which appeared in 2020 in The Journal of Medieval and Renaissance History.

 In 2015, Dr. Dover won two grants from the National Endowment for the Humanities (NEH).
 The first was a long-term residential research fellowship for 2015-6 at the Folger Shakespeare Library in Washington DC, where Dr. Dover researched The Information Revolution.
 The second funded the development of an original, interdisciplinary course on the question “what is the relationship between the past and present?”, as part of the NEH’s Enduring Questions program.
 This course was delivered as part of the KSU Honors curriculum.
-It also served as the seed for an interdisciplinary volume, Engaging with the Past and the Present, under contract from Routledge, which brings together contributions from practitioners in the humanities, social sciences, and natural sciences reflecting on how their understanding of the reationship between past and present impinges on their methodologies and epistemologies.
-It will appear in mid-2023.
+It also served as the seed for an interdisciplinary volume, Engaging with the Past and the Present (Routledge), which brings together contributions from practitioners in the humanities, social sciences, and natural sciences reflecting on how their understanding of the reationship between past and present impinges on their methodologies and epistemologies.
+It was published in June 2023.